You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [19:56]

 If I believe in respect, These can't be things for factable to be.
 I believe the brother's respect for material aliens and the stewardship of the general thing in my life and the Earth itself.
-What am I doing about living out my psychological concern, my permission to the environment? did Benedictine watcher and Benedictine are peacemakers.
-And I committed to that.
-Peacemaking is my own unity in global disputes.
-If the rule comes from the undivided church, I must follow the way it points.
+What am I doing about living out my psychological concern, my permission to the environment?
+If, perhaps, Pete is a Benedictine watcher and Benedictines are peacemakers, am I committed to that?
+Peacemaking is by any unity in verbal disputes.
+If the moon comes from the undivided church, am I following the great big points?

 [21:02]

-Do I know how to meet my fellow Christians on the basics of the common craft experience, using the Bible as benefit does with loving openness?
+Do I know how to meet my fellow customs on the basics of the common craft experience, using the Bible as benefit does with loving openness?
 And I committed to the ukrainable arts.
-And finally, if prayer is the basis of the mind, towards which they take over time, the opposite of the word of God.
+And finally, if proud, is the basis of the mind, towards which they take over time, the opposite day, the word of God.
 What about prayer?
 Do I make it a priority, the one that's meant for reality in my body?
-Or do I read about prayer and talk about prayer at the end of it before the hard work of prayer.
+Or do I read about prayer and talk about prayer at the end of it before? the hard work of prayer.
 It's prayer the base in which I live out of my commitment to the world.

 [22:12]